better cities, happier people

 But after working as a UX designer whose work reached millions, and as a facilitator and coach guiding adults through the process of cultivating platonic connection, I noticed an uncomfortable truth:

-Our distraction-filled digital lives and the car-centric, lonely cities we live in were often designed (even if unintentionally so) to result in disconnection, anxiety, and isolation.
+The hidden reason why so many people struggle to feel connected is because of a failure of design.
+Our distraction-filled digital lives and the car-centric, lonely cities we live in were designed (even if accidentally) to result in disconnection, anxiety, and isolation.
 But it doesn’t have to be that way.

 Design creates cities.